Ritikkumar993/AgriPool/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### What does MIT License mean?

+✅ **You CAN:**
+- Use commercially
+- Modify the code
+- Distribute
+- Use privately
+- Sublicense

+❌ **You CANNOT:**
+- Hold the author liable

+📋 **You MUST:**
+- Include the original license and copyright notice

 ## 👥 Contributing